benjymous/annotations/sandman/sandman.19.md

 Page 4 panel 6, page 5 panel 1-3:  Who is Wendel, and why is he an outline on an earthen mound?

+<toth@puli.bke.hu> says:
+  "Wendel is a Celtic god and smith related to Wayland.
+There is an actual mound in England called "Wendel's Mound".
+I believe there may also be story about him in one of Rudyard Kipling's "Puck" books, which would be appropriate given the context."

 Page 6 panel 1:  Auberon and Titania are also characters in the play; Dream is showing the rulers of Faerie a play about the rulers of the fairies.
-Dom-Daniel is unknown.
+In The Sword and the Stone by T. H. White Dom-Daniel is a college under the sea where both Merlin and Morgana learned magic.
 Shaper is a literal translation of Dream's Latin title Morpheus.

 	Panel 2:  This is Puck, who also has a representation in the play.
 Robin Goodfellow is another of his names.
 King of the Riddle-Realms is an appellation of Dream, probably referring to the puzzling nature of dream